ku-nal-g/ng-demos/Users-details-Page/README.md

 # UsersDetailsPage

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This task was created on 28/01/2022 which is based on template driven approach.

 ## Development server